What is the main residence for taxes?

 You have several residences in France

-You can have one main residence.
+You can have only one main residence.

 This is where you actually live and usually where you have the strongest ties.